 If Fido starts barking, whining or crying when he hears noises in the house or outside, it may be helpful to play music or have a fan or white noise machine running near his crate.
 The sound can relax him and it will mask much of the outside noise that's causing Fido to get worked up.

 If the Easy Stuff Doesn't Work, Time for the Tough Stuff

-Please do not just skip ahead to correcting Fido without properly acclimating him to his crate and taking the steps above to try to quiet him down.
+Please don't just skip ahead to correcting Fido without properly acclimating him to his crate and taking the steps above to quiet him down.
 These corrections are intended to be used only after you've tried everything else.
 There are several corrections detailed below.
 If one doesn't work, move on to another.
-If none of them work, contact an experienced, professional dog trainer for help.
+If none of them work, contact an experienced professional dog trainer for help.